K-ran/Angduino-arduino/README.md

 6. Its recommende that you add a small delay after setup.
 7. *That's it !!* Now when ever you want to check the value, use `angduino.getValue("led2");`.
 In case you have define it as a button in you site (which is the only available option write now).
 The value will toggle between one or zero.

+### Serial monitors
+Serial monitor can be ported to the webpage as well.
+To write to serial port use `angduino.serialOut()` function and to read from serial inpu use `angduino.serialIn()` function.
+* _NOTE_ : The serial data is sent in form of compelete string and not byte by byte.

 ##Licence
 The MIT License (MIT)